Wimmerd/Hugo5/content/posts/The-story-of-Phusiqa- 1.md

 tags: ["Phusiqa","fairy tale"]
 ---

-<center> Part of my drawings are illustrations of a story, a fairy tale actually.
+<center> Part of my drawings are illustrations of a story, a fairy tale I am working on.
 One that I made up.
 Section 1 goes like this. </center>

 A long time a ago, when reality was spirit instead of matter, our physical reality as we know it today, did not exist.
 It had to be created.